 This list is not meant to scare you.
 If you notice mucus in your poop, it doesn’t mean that you have a problem, but it is something you should monitor and if possible seek help for.

-Bacterial, viral or parasitic infections can cause an increased mucus level in stool.
+Bacterial, viral or parasitic infections can cause this condition.
 These infections can be gotten from eating contaminated food.
 Other symptoms like diarrhea, vomiting, stringy poop or abdominal pain can also be observed in intestinal infections.

 2. Irritable Bowel Syndrome: